Binley, Coventry: History

 In the early 1970s, a new housing estate called Ernesford Grange was built adjacent to Binley.
-Many of the new closes were named after miners who were well known in the community; William McKee, George Robertson, and Sam Gault being examples.
-Binley grew further in the 1990s with a large housing estate being constructed to the east of the old schools and extending to Brinklow Road (near to Coombe Country Park).
+Many of the new closes were named after miners who were well known in the community, William McKee, George Robertson, and Sam Gault being examples.
+Binley grew further in the 1990s and 2000s with a large housing development being constructed to the east and north of the old schools and extending to Brinklow Road (near to Coombe Country Park).
+This new area was the size of the existing Binley suburb but was not given its own identity, and was amalgamated with Binley, though it is occasionally and unofficially referred to as North Binley or New Binley.

-The flight path of the Coventry Airport in the nearby village Baginton runs just to the east of Binley.
+The flight path of the Coventry Airport in the nearby village of Baginton runs just to the east of Binley.

 The buildings of the old Binley school became "Lino's Restaurant", which was demolished in 2007 to make way for new housing.
-The three other Binley schools disappeared in the early 1980s to make way for a large industrial and office complex.
+Three other Binley schools disappeared in the early 1980s to make way for a large industrial and office complex.

-According to the 2011 census, there were 16,691 residents.

 Places

 The construction of St Bartholomew's Church was funded by Lord Craven.
-It was consecrated in 1772, with its 200th anniversary being celebrated in 1972.
+It was consecrated in 1772, with its 200th anniversary celebrated in 1972.
 It has a grey slate roof, and its walls consist of light-coloured stone which appear grey after being coloured with a cement wash.

-The local social club has been serving Binley locals since 1929.
-The club holds thousands of members.
-They have a local pool team / darts team / golf team / snooker team and two large venue rooms for hire.
+The Coombe Social Club has been serving Binley locals since 1929 and has thousands of members.

+Business and industrial parks

+At Binley Business Park are the head offices of the Coventry Building Society and Cemex UK.

 Binley Mega Chippy

-The suburb is the location of the Binley Mega Chippy, a fish and chip shop opened in 2004.
+Binley Mega Chippy is a fish and chip shop which opened in 2004.
 In early 2022, users on social networking platforms Twitter and TikTok started sharing ironic memes about the chip shop.
-A jingle about the chip shop was created and the venue went viral on the internet making the owners a purported £1.5K from the sale of their extra-large battered sausages.
+A now renowned jingle about the chip shop was created and the venue went viral on the internet.
 A hashtag "#BinleyMegaChippy" was viewed online nearly 235 million times by June 2022.
-Users of the online gaming platform Roblox had created numerous games about the chip shop.
-The chip shop began to receive tourists from across the UK documenting their visit.
-Staff at the shop admitted their initial confusion about the sudden surge in popularity.
-Local shoppers were also confused by the venue's sudden popularity.
-By 30 May, the venue had become so well known that it received visitors from Scotland, Portugal, and Australia.
-The shop had to hire four additional staff members to help with the increased demand.
+Staff and local shoppers admitted their initial confusion about the sudden surge in popularity.
+By May 2022, the venue had become so well known that it received visitors from Scotland, Portugal, and Australia.

+Proposed railway station

+In 2023, Transport for West Midlands (TfWM) put forward plans to open a new railway station at Binley on the line between Coventry and Rugby named Coventry East (Binley).